webdevops/TYPO3-metaseo/Documentation/FaqManual/Index.rst

 ------

 | **Problem:**
-|     I want to customize my google Analytics and/or piwik integration.
+|     I want to customize my Google Analytics and/or Piwik integration.
 | **Solution:**
-|     You can modify the code of the google analytics and piwiki integration with typoscript.
+|     You can modify the code of the Google Analytics and Piwik integration with TypoScript.
 Feel free to use plugin.metaseo.services.googleAnalytics.customizationCode (STDWRAP) or plugin.metaseo.services.piwik.customizationCode (STDWRAP).
 Also you can modify the FLUIDTEMPLATE and assign custom variables.